 In this unfunny spy spoof, Napoleon Solo (Robert Vaughn) and Illya Kuryakin (David McCallum) – the men from U.N.C.L.E – are dispatched to prevent the formula for turning seawater into gold from falling into the hands of a memorable but woefully underused rogues’ gallery.

 The formula has been passed on in pieces to the five unsuspecting daughters of the murdered scientist who perfected the process.

-UNCLE are very interested in the obvious possibilities of the formula and Solo and Illya are sent to contact the scientist’s widow (Joan Crawford), only to find that THRUSH has beaten them to it.
+UNCLE is very interested in the obvious possibilities of the formula, and Solo and Illya are sent to contact the scientist’s widow (Joan Crawford), only to find that THRUSH has beaten them to it.